tpf/tprf-hugo-site/content/about.md

 ---
-title: 'About The Perl and Raku Foundation'
+title: 'About The Perl & Raku Foundation'
 url: '/about.html'
 ---